Petoxic/career_track_frontend_assignment/README.md

 After that, the application will be available in http://localhost:3000 <br/>

-Run a backend application by executing:
+A Backend application is provided as a Docker image.
+To run the backend application, executing:
 ```
 docker-compose up
 ```